 - Co-organisers.
 The higher your bus factor, the easier handover will be (and the ability to take holidays!).
 There is probably an upper limit that, if exceeded, results in a too many chefs-style situation, but I have not hit that yet.
 Having said that, the biggest meetup organisational team I have worked on has been three people, which has been a fine number.

 - Long Goodbyes.
-If you manage to recruit another organiser because you plan to step down, try not hand them the keys to the meetup, wish them the best for the next one, and then disappear.
+If you manage to recruit another organiser because you plan to step down, try not to hand them the keys to the meetup, wish them the best for the next one, and then disappear.
 I would recommend having them shadow you for a meetup or two, then take an organiser back seat for the next one or two as your successor takes the lead, and then fade away into the night.

 I think you now know everything that I do about organising meetups, save for perhaps some intuitive on-the-fly problem solving skills you naturally develop after having actually organised and run a few meetups (and are impossible for me to enumerate coherently in this post).